stackhpc/ansible-slurm-appliance/ansible/roles/mysql/README.md

 - `mysql_enabled`: Optional bool.
 Whether `mysql` service starts on boot.
 Default `yes`.
 - `mysql_state`: Optional str.
 As per `ansible.builtin.systemd:state`.
 Default is `started` or `restarted` as required.
 - `mysql_podman_user`: Optional str.
 User running `podman`.
 Default `{{ ansible_user }}`.
 - `mysql_datadir`: Optional str.
-Path to data directory to store databases etc. Default `/var/lib/mysql`.
+Path to data directory on the host to store databases etc. Default `/var/lib/mysql`.
 Note all path components will be created and user set appropriately if this does not exist.
 - `mysql_host`: Optional str.
 Address of host.
 Default `{{ inventory_hostname }}`.
 - `mysql_user_login_details`: Optional.
 As required for `community.mysql.mysql_db` to connect to mysql server as the root user.
 See `defaults/main.yml`.
 - `mysql_db_login_details`: Optional.
 As required for `community.mysql.mysql_user` to connect to mysql server as the root user.
 See `defaults/main.yml`.